 Tip #8: Anticipate Future Analysis

 Enable near-term troubleshooting requirements but also anticipate what context you might want down the road.
-If you’ll want to analyze longer-term trends like whether the error rate has gone down over the past 3 months, you’ll want to start logging that information now so that you have it when you want to compare.
+If you’ll want to analyze longer-term trends like whether the error rate has gone down over the past three months, you’ll want to start logging that information now so that you have it when you want to compare.
 Err on the side of having too much logging rather than too little because you can easily filter that information out in search.
 Once the information about the state of your application is gone, it’s impossible to get back.

 Getting Started with JSON

 One common use case that serves a quick way to demonstrate the power of JSON is a summary of top errors.
 With this summary you can:

 - Monitor how a new code release is going

 - See immediately if new errors were introduced by the release

 - Keep everyone focused on delivering a great experience